wesleyem/th57/EPS.md

 > Note: Turns to the right may provide greater controllability of airspeed and potentially minimize altitude loss.

 > Note: Banking to the left will aid in counteracting torque.

+> Warning: In the autorotation, maintain airspeed above minimum rate of descent airspeed until flare to avoid loss of yaw control.

+> Warning: Once the engine is secured, in the absence of torque, the lift produced by the vertical fin may tend to yaw the nose to the left at faster speeds.
+As airspeed slows and Nr decays, the decelerating rotorhead and swashplate friction will create additional left yaw, increasing the chance for rollover.
+Depending on landing profile, consideration should be given to leaving twist grip open until pulling collective at the bottom of the autorotation to allow control of yaw with twist grip.

 ---
 ### Tail Rotor Chip Caution